 Those UPO students who are not able to attend seminars due to being abroad under official mobility programs (Socrates-Erasmus, Séneca, Atlanticus...) will have an additional exam, or work that will be clearly defined, in order to obtain the 50% of the grade corresponding to the continuous evaluation.
-Students in this situation must inform the responsible lecturers at the beginning of the academic year, before the 31st of October, 2010.
+Students in this situation must inform the responsible lecturers before the 30th of November, 2011.
 In case of not respecting this deathline, their academic coordinator should provide a validation document.